Prompt-aligned Gradient for Prompt Tuning: Conclusion

 \section{Conclusion}

-In this paper, we pointed out the over-fitting issues of existing prompt tuning methods for few-shot generalization, which heavily relies on early stopping and data augmentation to promote zero-shot inference.
+In this paper, we pointed out the over-fitting issues of existing prompt tuning methods for few-shot generalization, which heavily relies on early stopping and data augmentation.
 We proposed a prompt tuning method \texttt{ProGrad} that regularize each tuning step not to conflict with the general knowledge of the hand-crafted prompt.
-Experiments on few-shot classification, base-to-new generalization and domain generalization over 11 datasets demonstrate the effectiveness and efficiency of our \texttt{ProGrad}.
+Experiments on few-shot classification, base-to-new generalization, domain generalization and cross-dataset transfer over 11 datasets demonstrate the effectiveness and efficiency of our \texttt{ProGrad}.
 In the future, we will explore how to apply \texttt{ProGrad} on other tasks like object detection and segmentation.